Links to information, services, and organizations that can help

 GoodRx Price comparison tool and coupons for prescriptions.

 Maine Helplines, Hotlines, and Mental Health Resources 988 Suicide and Crisis Lifeline: Call or text 988, to connect with mental health professionals.
 Formerly known as the National Suicide Prevention Lifeline, 1-800-273-TALK.
-Maine Helplines and hotlines - a full directory NAMI Maine helpline: a mental health resource and referral line for peers, family members, friends, and professionals.
+Maine Helplines and hotlines: a full directory NAMI Maine helpline: a mental health resource and referral line for peers, family members, friends, and professionals.
 Open Monday - Friday, 8AM - 4PM.
 NAMI Maine teen text line.
 "You are not alone!
 Text us at (207) 515 - 8398.
 We're here for you every day from 12pm - 10pm.
 This peer support text line is for youth 14-20 years old and staffed by individuals under 23 years of age."
-NAMI Maine activities for kids, and a wellness activities checklist, great for kids, teens, and all ages.
-Self-care, safety, and tips resource list by age group, compiled by the National Association of Nursing Home Attorneys.
 StrengthenME offers free stress management and resiliency resources to anyone in Maine experiencing stress reactions to the COVID-19 Pandemic.
 For statewide assistance call: 207-221-8198.
 Every day 8am to 8pm.
 NPR Joy Generator - feeling blah? take time for small moments of delight.
 Safe Space Radio has podcasts for adults and teens that speak to mental health struggles, to help people feel understood, hopeful, and less alone

 Technology skills and internet connectivity